rhoang628/megr2156lab-portfolio/docs/aboutme/index.md

 My journey through design projects and hands-on lab work has taught me how to bridge the gap between raw engineering and clean execution.
 I love diving into complex hardware builds just as much as I love communicating the story behind the final product.

 Download My <a href="Randy Hoang ENGR Resume.pdf" target="_blank">Resume</a>
-Minecraft is one of my favorite games ever that I have played since I was a child.
-I chose the pickaxe because I would mine for a lot of materials and make cool redstone contraptions in the game.
-So, I decided to make a keychain of it to travel with me every day.

-The size of the keychain was perfect for the maximum area and height that was given, so there was no resizing needed.
-The area of the print is 1.5658 x 1.5658 x 0.1811.